|

 husband wants to thank you personally.
 He is coming here tonight.

-look like baboons, she thought.
+And he makes the rest of you look like baboons, she thought.

 The carriage came to a halt beside a massive rectangular enclosure,